nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 ```
 ==================================================
 Deleted exercise 1:
-High_Knees: 10 sets of 15 at 0kg | Burnt 50 cals
+Kettlebell_swing: 10 sets of 15 at 10kg | Burnt 100 cals
 ==================================================
 ```